milesp20/intel_nuc_led/contrib/nuc_wmi/README.md

 ### NUC 7 Quirks

 * `NUC7_FREQUENCY_DEFAULT`: This `quirks mode` changes the processing of the return value for the `get_led` WMI method for NUC 7 BIOS.
 This affects NUC 7 in a factory default state where the NUC LEDs state hasnt been changed.
   In a factory default state, the NUC 7 can properly return `0` for `brightness` and `0` for `color` (aka `Disabled`), however it also returns `0` for `frequency` which is an invalid enum value according to the documentation.
 Enabling this quirks mode overrides any `0` value returned for `frequency` and converts it to `1` for `1Hz`.
 Enabling this quirks mode on a BIOS not affected by this issue will not cause a change in the return value for `frequency`.

 * `NUC7_OUT_OF_BOUND_READ`: This quirks mode supercedes `NUC7_FREQUENCY_DEFUALT`.
 Some NUC 7 factory refurb devices
   are now showing up with what appears to be in memory defaults for brightness, frequency, and color initialized to `0xFF` instead of `0x00` like we were finding before and this leads to the values for all 3 to end being outside of the spec.
 Enabling this quirks mode now overrides brightness and color to `0` and frequency to `1` if any of their values are outside of accepted spec range.

 ### NUC 10 Quirks

 * `NUC10_RETURN_VALUE`: This `quirks mode` changes the processing of the return value for the `query_led_color_type` and `get_led_indicator_option` WMI methods for NUC 10 BIOS released before December 2020 that did not support the NUC 10 RGB header.
-In NUC 10 BIOS released before December 2020, the implementation for these two WMI methods do not follow the spec, therefore they are only compatible `nuc_wmi` `1.0`.
+In NUC 10 BIOS released before December 2020, the implementation for these two WMI methods do not follow the spec and return an integer representation instead of a bitmap represention value, therefore they are only compatible `nuc_wmi` `1.0`.
 If you have the December 2020 or later BIOS, then `nuc_wmi` `1.1` or later is required. `nuc_wmi` `2.1` was the first version to support this `quirks mode` so any version `2.1` or greater supports all these BIOS.

   In order to determine whether or not you need to enable this `quirks mode`, you can run `nuc_wmi-query_leds` and if `RGB Header` is not an option then you will likely have to enable this `quirk`.
 Note that although only `query_led_color_type` and `get_led_indicator_option` WMI method's return value processing is affected, some of the other `nuc_wmi` CLI functions may call these two functions when processing CLI arguments, therefore you should always enable this `quirks mode` if your BIOS version is old enough to be affected by it.

+### NUC 12 Quirks

+* `NUC12_RETURN_VALUE`: This `quirks mode` changes the process of the return value for the `query_led_color_type` WMI method for the initial production NUC 12 BIOS.
+In the initial production NUC 12 BIOS, the implementation for this WMI method does not follow the spec and returns an integer representation instead of a bitmap represention value for the color type.

+  In order to determine whether or not you need to enable this `quirks mode`, you can run `nuc_wmi-query_led_color_type` for the `Power Button LED` and it should report itself as a `RGB-color` color type and not a `Dual-color Blue / White` color type.
+If it reports itself as `Dual-color Blue / White` color type LED, then you need to enable this quirks mode.